apache/spark/TESTING.rst

       pip install /dist/apache_airflow_providers_{google,postgres,mysql}*.whl || true
   fi

-The command above will automatically install backported google, postgres amd mysql packages if they were prepared before entering breeze.
+The command above will automatically install backported google, postgres, and mysql packages if they were prepared before entering the breeze.

 Running system tests for backported packages in Airflow 1.10.* series